JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 	- I wanted to setup my inputs so I could have a ps4 controller and a keyboard that I coudl switch back and forth.
 I set them both to the same input settings and al of a sudden the cursor moves twice in teh menu instead of just once.
 So I tried reassigning just one of the arrow keys in port 2 and now no cursor or joystick movement works.
 I restarted.
 	- So now I've setup the dual shock on input 1 and saved.
 I also have keyboard setup on input 1.
 I also have the dual shock on input 2.
 This way I can control both player 1 and two at same time.
 Now if I the device index on input 1 it shoudl be keyboard input 1 and playstation 4 input 2.
 Yes that worked.
 * OmegaRace 12/2/2020 I got the last high score but I think I could get even more with a bit of practice.
 I did it I got hte top all time score!  it does save high scores which i think is bad ass
+* Guildmaster: Gratuitous Subtitle
+	- I love how when one player is in a tight corridor and you want another player to get past them they just kind of scoot around them like would happen in real life!
+	- I had this vision which is admittedly a little bit silly of when an arrow misses and shoots off into the blackness what if a noise was played ... specifically the alarmed noise of a cat reaawr!  or a glass breaking lol
+	- Would like an end turn key and a confirm key (you dont want to use these skills?) it would make the whole process be 100% combat and no menus combat action combat action combat action combat action.

 # Top notable purchases #